Keeping pace with the continuous flux of cloud deployments – “Edgescan Cloudhook”

 You can’t secure what you don’t know about.
 With today’s cloud-enabled and rapid development environment, technologies such as Cloudhook must be considered as vital in your security program as running vulnerability scans or penetration tests.

-After Exposure has been reviewed and mitigated, the next step is to ensure vulnerability scanning and security testing is taking place, With the Edgescan Cloudhook this happens seamlessly in conjunction with EASM.
+After Exposure has been reviewed and mitigated, the next step is to ensure vulnerability scanning and security testing are taking place, With the Edgescan Cloudhook this happens seamlessly in conjunction with EASM.

 In conclusion, the takeaway here is that native cloud integrations (CloudHook) are a vital component for any client that is mature in their cyber security posture, or for any client that is undergoing Digital Transformation to the cloud.
 Don’t be fooled by the suite of tools offered by your hosting provider.
 Yes, they provide ways to do basic inventory, but the bigger picture of the overall Cloud environment security needs to be considered.